 - I’d love to be able to breathe again.
 I really can’t right now with the baby pushing into my lungs.
 And trust me, breathing is actually a pretty cool thing to do regularly.

 - I want to go buy some clothes.
-I haven’t shopped in eight months because I figured it wasn’t worth it, but now I’m looking forward to get something new—anything new, really.
+I haven’t shopped in eight months because I figured it wasn’t worth it, but now I’m looking forward to getting something new—anything new, really.

 - I want my body back.
-I’m communist, I don’t mind sharing, but hey, it’s been almost nine months.
+I’m a communist and I don’t mind sharing, but hey, it’s been almost nine months.
 Taking a walk just by myself would be nice.